-It had been a stormy and windy summer.
-The ground covered in pine needles and leaves as the trees waved, warning visitors about the storm on its way.
+It had been a stormy and windy few days.
+The ground was covered in moving pine needles and leaves as the trees waved violently, warning visitors about the storm on its way.
 Most families knew the danger of these types of storms, but the extremely poor had no choice but to look forward to it as it meant the forest was empty.
 Sections of the forest had already been cut for firewood, while many of the remaining trees that weren’t too deep in had been cut up or scratched for resources.
 This meant that finding the right tree with edible bark to eat, tended to be a very time consuming journey.

 The only souls to be seen were a woman currently climbing a large tree, her two young daughters, and a man running to them from the distance.